-With the assessment of all risks complete, you can now start to prioritise where your efforts should be spent with the team.
+With the assessment of all risks complete, you can now start to prioritize where your efforts should be spent with the team.

 Explain how this risk fits into the whole project picture, and how you balance the portfolio of risks across all projects.
-Providing the context for the individual risk will help the owner see how and where it sits in a list of project risks and then how that list relates to the programme level risks and upwards on to the portfolio.
+Providing the context for the individual risk will help the owner see how and where it sits in a list of project risks and then how that list relates to risk being managed by the program manager.

 5. Identify risk response strategies

 Now you’ve got your list of priority risks and the team knows which ones are the essential ones to focus on today, you can decide which risk response strategy is the best for this particular situation.

 This is a great step to hand over completely to the team.
 Let them come up with the best method to deal with the risk, and provide some expert guidance as needed.